scotuslog/scotus/content/contribute.md

 I was searching for something that I could do that could make a difference in protecting our struggling democracy.
 I don't have tons of free time, but I do have lots of tech skills and I used to be a reporter.
 I put both of those skills together and made this website.

 ## Open Volunteer Positions
 These are volunteer positions.
 There is no application.
 You won't be interviewed.
-The idea is that if you want to work on any of these "jobs" listed, you've got it.
-The only requirement is that you update this file in Git using a pull request to add your name to the list of assignees for the job.
-Once your pull request is approved, it's your assignment.
-It's possible for more than one person to be assigned to a job.
+The idea is that if you want to work on any of the available assignments, you've got the job.

-* Researcher Early Life through College - Need people to dig into the lives of each justice from birth to graduating from college.
-If there was a birth announcement in a local paper, can we get a scan of it?
-Are there any recent interviews with people who discuss the justice's formative years and refer to anyone by name who can be researched or interviewed?
-What about photos of the justice when they're a kid?
-    * John Roberts (Unassigned)
-    * Clarence Thomas (Unassigned)
-    * Brett Kavanaugh (Unassigned)
-    * Neil Gorsuch (Unassigned)
-    * Samual Alito (Unassigned)
-    * Amy Comey Barrett (Unassigned)
+The only requirement is that you demonstrate that you can properly update this website's source repository by assigning an assignment to yourself.

+You can view the current available assignments [here](assignments).